-↑ The NHS is the largest employer in the UK!
-People are living longer and the population is growing; 33,000 are employed in health locally.
+People are living longer and the population is growing; 33,635 are employed in health locally.
+The NHS is the employer that advertises the most job vacancies locally.

-Skills shortages include midwives, A & E doctors, GPs, psychiatrists, nurses, sonographers, occupational therapists, orthoptists, bio scientists and radiographers.
+• Skills shortages include midwives, A & E doctors, GPs, psychiatrists, nurses, sonographers, occupational therapists, orthoptists, bio scientists and radiographers.

-- ↑ Online/virtual consultations increased greatly due to Covid-19.
-Other trends include: - Robot-assisted surgery is growing
+Digital technology use is growing.
+Online/virtual consultations increased greatly due to lockdowns.
+Other trends include: Robot-assisted diagnosis and surgery